spark-mv/cdn/Yael_Test.md

 ```
 Both ```swf``` and ```swfHls``` are changed to the same file.

 3) Done adding the code?
-It's time to [test it locally on your browser] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally)
+You can [test it locally on your browser] (https://github.com/hola/cdn/blob/master/install.md#3-test-holacdn-statistics-locally) or continue to {configuring the server side] (https://github.com/hola/cdn/blob/master/Install.md#3-configure-your-video-server).

 # 3. Configure your video server

 This section is mandatory only if you are using progressive MP4/FLV/WebM video.

-If you are using adaptive protocls (e.g. HLS/HDS/Dash), [skip to section 4] (https://github.com/hola/cdn/blob/master/install.md#4-allow-holacdn-to-download-content).
+If you are using adaptive protocls (e.g. HLS/HDS/Dash), [skip to section 4] (https://github.com/hola/cdn/blob/master/Install.md#4-allow-holacdn-to-download-content).

 ## 3.1 CORS settings